Hotel bookings are continuing to increase.

-There’s always a lot of marketing noise from all sides around Christmas – and this year, that noise will likely be even more urgent than usual, as many Irish businesses vying for attention will be chasing more sales to help make up for the year that was in it.
+There is generally quite a lot of marketing noise from all sides at Christmas – and similar to last year, that noise will likely be even more urgent than previous years given the natural desire across the hospitality industry to make up for so much lost time and business.

 Christmas is an emotional time.
 The best marketing campaigns out there play on this fact, and use emotion to try and connect with people (you only need to recognise the hype around John Lewis Christmas ads each year to see what we mean!)
-Use everything you have at your disposal to create something worthy of an emotional reaction to your campaign.
-Think about how effective visuals can be, for example.
+Use everything you have at your disposal to create a campaign worthy of an emotional reaction.
+Think about how effective visuals can be in this area.

 Your Christmas content